All Episodes

 The American people are too stupid to understand how dangerous liberals and socialists are.

-By the 80 to 90%, they would love socialism and they would love leftists.
+They would love socialism and they would love leftists.

-And created among you a marching army of mind numbed robots getting orders from me each and every day before you go out and live your lives.
+But people like me have come along and poisoned your mind and created among you a marching army of mind-numbed robots getting orders from me each and every day before you go out and live your lives.

 Which is, frankly, the exact thing they're doing with their constituents.

-But this is uh this is it's a pernicious, pernicious threat.
+But this is a pernicious, pernicious threat.

-Now, according to another Democrat leadership aide, Nancy Pelosi and her team are focused on several targets in this uh fairness doctrine fight, including Rush Limbaugh and the Salem Radio Network.
+Now, according to another Democrat leadership aide, Nancy Pelosi and her team are focused on several targets in this fairness doctrine fight, including Rush Limbaugh and the Salem Radio Network.

 In fact, Dennis Kucinich's staff has begun investigating the Salem Radio Network that's one of the fastest growing in the country.

-Um a government reform committee staffer said, yeah, the Democrats are identifying senior employees, their political activities, and their political giving.
+A government reform committee staffer said, yeah, the Democrats are identifying senior employees, their political activities, and their political giving.

-Uh they they have some Christian hosts on the Salem network, too, and that's why they're being targets, not I mean, just trust that's why they're being targeted, because they're Christians, because they've got some evangelistic type people uh on staff and on the air.
+That's why they're being targeted because they're Christians, because they've got some evangelistic type people on staff and on the air.

 We know we can't shut him up, but we want to make life a bit more difficult for him.